SCAR REVISION

 WHO IS A GOOD CANDIDATE & WHAT IS INVOLVED?

-While no medical or surgical method can remove a scar completely, Dr Ali Hussain can often improve the comfort, function and appearance of a scar by making it less noticeable or easier to conceal.
+While no method can remove a scar completely, Dr Ali Hussain can often improve the comfort, function and appearance of a scar by making it less noticeable or easier to conceal.

-There are many non-surgical and surgical techniques that may be used to treat problematic scars.
-A combination of surgical and non-surgical techniques may be used to achieve the best outcome.
+There are many techniques for scar revision Brisbane to treat problematic scars.
+A combination techniques may be used to achieve the best outcome.
 Discuss with Dr Ali Hussain the most appropriate treatment for you.

 • Application of adhesive tape after wound healing to help flatten the scar